Phoebezuo/Phoebezuo.github.io/_posts/2021-10-08-SQL-Study-Notes.md

 (2 rows)
 ```

 The `SERIAL` type is actually not a real type, but a mere syntax convenience to easily specify a table attribute that is connected with an internal counter which produces strictly monotonically increasing values for each new entry.
-The technical details can be found in the [corresponding section of the PostgreSQL documentation](http://www.postgresql.org/docs/9.2/static/datatype-numeric.html#DATATYPE-SERIAL).

 ## String Operations and Functions